 By answering someone’s questions as a part of your LinkedIn content strategy, before they even start the journey with you will facilitate that process and is more likely to get them started!

-3 Create a Poll
+#3 Create a poll

-Really it can be something as simple as that.
-You could introduce a bit of controversy here, as long it doesn’t conflict with your brand.
-I would always avoid politics but that’s just me!
+Here’s a great poll question: “Android or iPhone?
+Tea or coffee?
+What’s the first thing you do when you get to your desk on a Monday morning?”Really it can be something as simple as that.
+You could introduce a bit of controversy too, as long it doesn’t conflict with your brand.

 When publishing testimonials, be careful how you word the introduction.
 Always thank the person and give them some credit.
 Tag them in too so they can back you up and reinforce the message.
-Talk about what a pleasure it was to work with them – you never know, they may come back!
+Talk about what a pleasure it was to work with them – you never know, they may come back.

 #5 Position yourself as an expert